SPK1997/CPURaytracer/README.md

 Limitation
 Right now, all of this happens on the main thread — and since every pixel may involve multiple recursive rays, the UI can freeze.
 Using Web Workers to offload this heavy computation can make rendering much smoother and faster.

 ---

+## Camera rotation

+Currently it is possible to rotate camera along +ve Y-axis/Yaw

+In raytracing the idea is to cast a ray from camera into the scene and compute intersections.
+Therefore on camera rotation the direction vector of the ray changes.
+Which is calculated by transforming the vector with a rotation matrix.

+---